 And finally, while both materials come in a variety of colours and finishes, composite often looks more natural; it can often more closely mimic the appearance of real wood, right down to the grain patterns.
 PVC, while improving, can sometimes look a bit too “perfect” to pass for real timber.

-Don’t forget that we at Dino Decking offer free samples of all our composite decking boards, so you can even test out different aesthetics to see what looks best in your garden.
+Don’t forget that we at Dino Decking offer free decking samples of all our composite decking colours, so you can even test out different aesthetics to see what looks best in your garden.

 We’re not trying to be biased here (okay, perhaps just a little) but composite decking really has a lot going for it; it’s durable, low-maintenance, and often more aesthetically pleasing than PVC.
 It also tends to feel incredibly natural underfoot and doesn’t get as hot in direct sunlight as PVC.